emre/beem_tutorials/03_Delegations/03_Delegations.md

 #### Outgoing Delegations

 Luckily, steem daemon has a call for that.
+Let's see which projects are supported by Steemit INC. :)

 ```python
 from beem.account import Account